gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-23-Array-Function-in-JavaScript.md

 	});
 	console.log(allEven); // Output: false

-Experiment with these using the notebook: [Array Functions](/jsnb/#./examples/Array-Functions.jsnb)
 ### When to choose Array-functions?
 While for loops are more general purpose and can be used to solve a wide variety of problems, map and reduce are specialized methods designed to perform specific operations on arrays.
 Here are some differences between map and reduce and for loops: